lovettbarron/lp-dailygeo/readme.md

-# Daily Geometry Feed for the Little Printer
+# Daily Geometry for Little Printer

 I basically took the awesome, awesome work by @tilman at http://geometrydaily.tumblr.com/ and made a feed for it.
+I wanted a quick project to learn how the thing worked, and I got what I wanted.

 ### A few quick lessons
 - The Little Printer API doesn't seem to parse external CSS files.
 It's a pain.
 Embed them like I did in `views/layout.jade`